Duke heads to Madison Square Garden after return to No. 1 - WHIZ News

 Even with Lamb on the court, this could be a low-scoring game in Charlottesville.

-Virginia also plays UMass Friday at the Hall of Fame the Tip-Off Tournament in Uncasville, Connecticut, and will face Arizona State or St. John’s the following day.
+Virginia also plays UMass on Friday at the Hall of Fame Tip-Off Tournament in Uncasville, Connecticut, and will face Arizona State or St. John’s the following day.

 AGGIES IN JAMAICA